A silver certificate is a paper document certifying you own the amount of silver mentioned on the certificate.

 Silver certificates were the forerunners to paper fiat money used today.

 Instead of paying for goods and services by silver, the certificates acted in place of the precious metal.
 There was silver in the U.S. Treasury backing up the value of every silver-backed bill in circulation.

 This one-for-one exchange mechanism was a cornerstone of monetary policy from the late 19th century.
 This continued right up until the U.S. stopped producing the certificates in the 1960s.

 Paper currency is the predominant form of valid legal tender today.
 What makes them different is that, unlike silver dollars, there is no commodity backing this money at the U.S. Treasury.

 It’s no longer the amount of gold or silver that controls the level of money in circulation – it’s the central banks and governments.

 The Value of Silver Certificates Today

-Rarity and condition are the two key factors in the value of silver certificates today.
+What determines the value of silver certificates today are their rarity and their condition.
 The US issued certificates for over 80 years with a large variety of designs throughout those print runs.